graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 NewCrystalObject(plan, pathIdentity, id, indexes, data, crystalContext, idByPathIdentity, indexesByPathIdentity):

-- If {idByPathIdentity} is not set, initialize it to an empty map.
+- If {idByPathIdentity} is not set, initialize it to a map containing value {crystalContext.rootId} for key `""`.
-- If {indexesByPathIdentity} is not set, initialize it to an empty map.
+- If {indexesByPathIdentity} is not set, initialize it to a map containing an empty list value for key `""`.
 - Let {crystalObject} be an empty object.
 - Let {crystalObject}.{crystalContext} be a reference to {crystalContext}.
 - Let {crystalObject}.{idByPathIdentity} be an independent copy of {idByPathIdentity}.